 Dr. Clancy tells you more about this methodology and whether it can benefit you.
 He will examine your teeth and bite, and may take x-rays to get a detailed perspective.
 Then he can let you know whether full face orthodontia or another treatment is the right way to achieve the outcomes you want.

 Learn More About Full Face Orthodontics

 Dr. Ryan Clancy is an experienced provider of full face orthodontics and Invisalign®.
 Because of his experience, he is able to determine how your teeth need to move and which methods will be most capable.
 To arrange a consultation with Dr. Clancy to discuss your teeth, bite and smile, please contact Cosmetic & Esthetic Dentistry.
-Or, call us at 781-350-4385 today to learn more.
-Our welcoming, warm Medford practice is proud to provide full face orthodontics to people from across the region, including Boston, Winchester, Cambridge and Somerville.
+Or, call us at (781) 396-8558 today to learn more.
+Our welcoming, warm Medford practice is proud to provide full face orthodontics to people from across the region, including the greater Boston area, Woburn and Winchester.